ecmwf/ICECAP/README.md

 Create conda environment and install necessary packages

+    $ cd icecap
     $ conda remove --name icecap --all  # delete icecap env if it exists
+    $ conda config --set channel_priority flexible
     $ conda env create -f environment.yml

+Installation has been tested successfully on osx-arm64 (Macbook M2), linux-65, ATOS HPC.

 ### Usage
 Please follow the section 1.2 in the user guide how to set up your machine.
 An example how to run ICECAP is provided Section 1.3.

+The user guide is located in the doc/ directory.
+Compile with

+    $ cd doc
+    $ pdflatex icecap.tex

 ### License